WouterJanson/evidos.github.io/forms/configuration.md

 Transaction Receipt:
 [https://evidos.github.io/signhost/endpoints/##/paths//api/file/receipt/{transactionId}/get](/signhost/endpoints/##/paths//api/file/receipt/{transactionId}/get)

-**Note:** If no postback can be implemented it is possible to configure Evidos Forms to send the result by email or other secure distribution mechanism.
+**Note:** If no postback can be implemented it is possible to configure Evidos Forms to send the result by email or other secure distribution mechanisms.

 ## Delete a transaction
 Within Evidos Signhost a time is defined for the sign URL’s to be available.